 In an attempt to see Shropshire in the Guinness Book of Records in a fun, active and inclusive way, Revel in Dance is getting Shrewsbury in a flap!

 The aim is to break the current Guinness World Record for the largest number of people to dance the Charleston at one time.
 The current record is 975 people and is held by ‘Swing Patrol’ in London; so with this hefty figure to beat Revel in Dance really needs your feet!
-Our record attempt is set to take place on Shrewsbury Quarry Park at 1pm on Saturday 22 September 2018.
+The record attempt is set to take place in Shrewsbury’s Quarry Park at 1pm on Saturday 22 September 2018.

 Sarah Bright, owner of Revel in Dance decided to organise this event to bring the community together, raise awareness of the benefits of dance and as a way to raise funds for Severn Hospice.

 “This is a great way to be involved in a World Record attempt and at the same time support an invaluable local care service.
 Dancing the cheeky Charleston is all about having fun and showing character so participants will have a great time learning and performing the routine” says Sarah.
 “The music is lively and infectious; you’ll be getting active and you’ll be part of a really exciting and uplifting group event!”

 “We would love as many people as possible to take part; why not get your family, friends and work buddies involved in this special charity event?”

 Rules for the record attempt are quite stringent, so in the lead up to the event, participants will need to attend one of eight workshops in August and September to learn the routine.

 “The routine itself is very easy to learn and accessible to all levels of dance experience so please don’t be put off if you have never danced the Charleston before!”
 Sarah assures.

 At the workshop participants will learn a short piece of cheeky Charleston choreography, which will be repeated for a 5-minute duration at the record attempt in September.